Bregenz Forest: Nature reserves

 The Nagelfluhkette Nature Park is the first cross-border nature park between Germany and Austria and is therefore an international pilot project.
-It is 15,410 ha in size, comprises six Bavarian and eight Vorarlberg municipalities and forms the transition between the Allgäu and the Bregenzerwald.
+It is 48,000ha in size, comprises ten Bavarian and eight Vorarlberg municipalities and forms the transition between the Allgäu and the Bregenzerwald.
 Nagelfluh is a conglomerate of round rocks that were compressed over 25 million years.

 The Großes Walsertal Biosphere Reserve covers 19,231 ha.
 The biosphere reserve has been part of UNESCO since November 2000 and is Vorarlberg's first UNESCO reserve.
 It strives for a sustainable economy and tourism in the region and provides a platform for discussion about sustainability, society and politics.
 Of about 180 farms in the reserve, about 42 percent are organic farms.

+The following European protected areas are partially or completely located in Bregenz Forest: